OCB7D2D/OcbElectricityOverhaul/README.md

 from all connected upstream power sources in the following order:

 - Closest solar power panel
-- Closest diesel generator
-- Closest battery bank
+- Closest generator or battery bank

 Note that this logic exposes a few quirks when the required power exceeds the power available.
 This could of course be further optimized, but it's